-21. Within the application submission portal under "Digester Project Plan and Long-Term Viability" and on the CARB DDRDP Benefits Calculator Tool, what should applicants use for the herd size?

-Applicants should provide the average number of lactating cows housed in freestalls and in open lot corrals, dry cows, replacement calves, replacement heifers, and any other livestock in operation.

-- 22. How can a dairy with a small herd size be competitive with a large dairy that can generate more methane reductions?

-Dairies with a smaller herd size can be competitive with larger dairies because the - CARB DDRDP Benefits Calculator Tool accounts for each project's GHG Emission Reductions per lb of energy-correct milk production and per grant dollar requested by the applicant.
-Refer to the DDRDP Benefits Calculator Tool for more information. - 23.
+- 22. Within the application submission portal under "Digester Project Plan and Long-Term Viability" and on the CARB DDRDP Benefits Calculator Tool, what should applicants use for the herd size? - Applicants should provide the 12-month average number of lactating cows housed in freestalls and open lot corrals, dry cows, replacement calves, and replacement heifers, in the operation. - 23.
+How can a dairy with a small herd size be competitive with a large dairy that can generate more methane reductions? - Dairies with a smaller herd size can be competitive with larger dairies because the CARB DDRDP Benefits Calculator Tool accounts for each project's GHG Emission Reductions per lb of energy-correct milk (ECM) production and per grant dollar requested by the applicant.
+Refer to the DDRDP Benefits Calculator Tool for more information. - 24.
 Is a project eligible for Bioenergy Market Adjusting Tariff (BioMAT)?

-An electric generation project can participate in the BioMAT process to get a power purchase agreement with their local utility. - 24.
-Can a biogas upgrading technology that is used to upgrade biogas from other sources (not dairy) or outside of California be deemed commercially available in California? - Please refer to the definition of "commercially available technology" on page 27 of the RGA.
-With respect to biogas upgrading technology, please submit documentation with your application that the technology being proposed meets the definition of "commercially available technology" (i.e., that the system has proven operating history, that there are established design/installation procedures, that professional service providers, equipment and spare parts are available). - 25.
+An electric generation project can participate in the BioMAT process to get a power purchase agreement with their local utility.

+- 25. Can a biogas upgrading technology that is used to upgrade biogas from other sources (not dairy) or outside of California be deemed commercially available in California?
+Please refer to the definition of "commercially available technology" stated in the RGA.
+With respect to biogas upgrading technology, please submit documentation with your application that the proposed technology meets the definition of "commercially available technology" (i.e., that the system has proven operating history, that there are established design/installation procedures, that professional service providers, equipment and spare parts are available). - 26.
 A farm has a digester system that is currently operating, but which is planned to be decommissioned when a new digester system is built.
 The new digester system will employ different digester technology from the previous system.
 Would the new digester system be eligible for a grant since the old one will be decommissioned?
-Reference page 1 of the RGA, upgrades to existing functional dairy digesters to boost emission reductions and energy production are not eligible for DDRDP funds. - 26.
-A farm has an operating digester system.
-Due to farm expansions, the digester system is now undersized.
-A second digester, with different digester technology, is planned to accommodate the additional dairy waste.
-Would the new digester system be eligible for a grant since it would treat waste that cannot be utilized in the first digester? - DDRDP funds are for new or additional methane reductions, applicants will estimate baseline emissions with the CARB DDRDP Benefits Calculator Tool and must include the GHG reductions already achieved from the existing digester. - 27.
-CARB DDRDP Benefits Calculator Tool requests lactose percent but some dairy farmers that ship their milk to processing plants are not required to measure lactose percent (they have all the other percent measured).
-In these instances, can applicants estimate the lactose percent based on similarly situated nearby dairies with the same breed of dairy cows that do have their milk tested for lactose percent?